 - Winner of the 2018 Malcolm Jewell Award.
 Award by the Southern Political Science Association for the best graduate student conference paper.

 Shen, Shiran Victoria, Cesar Martinez, and Edgar Franco.
-“When Electoral Responsiveness Harms Voters: Evidence from Electoral Pollution Cycles in Mexico’s Metropolitan Areas.”
-Abstract
+“Containing the Electoral Pollution Cycle: Evidence from a Natural Experiment on Air Pollution Control in Mexico.”

 Social Impacts of Climate Change

 Shen, Shiran Victoria.
 “Pricing Carbon to Contain Violence.”
-To appear in a World Bank report.
-Abstract
+Forthcoming in a World Bank report.